jhmartin/collectd-sensu/README.md

 * `Source` - By default the source name is taken from the configured collectd hostname.
-If you want to override the source name that is used with Librato Metrics you can set the `Source` variable to a different source name.
+If you want to override the source name that is used with Sensu you can set the `Source` variable to a different source name.

-* `IncludeRegex` - This option can be used to control the metrics that are sent to Librato Metrics.
+* `IncludeRegex` - This option can be used to control the metrics that are sent to Sensu.
 It should be set to a comma-separated list of regular expression patterns to match metric names against.
-If a metric name does not match one of the regex's in this variable, it will not be sent to Librato Metrics.
-By default, all metrics in collectd are sent to Librato Metrics.
+If a metric name does not match one of the regex's in this variable, it will not be sent to Sensu.
+By default, all metrics in collectd are sent to Sensu.
 For example, the following restricts the set of metrics to CPU and select df metrics:

   `IncludeRegex "collectd.cpu.*,collectd.df.df.dev.free,collectd.df.df.root.free"`